Game-theoretic statistics and safe anytime-valid inference: Parametric Examples

-\subsection{t-test, Regression, General Group Invariance}
+\subsubsection{t-test, Regression, General Group Invariance.}

 Consider the following version of the t-test: according to the null, the $X_t$ are iid $\sim N(\delta_0 \sigma,\sigma)$ for some given effect size $\delta_0$; according to the alternative, they are iid $N(\delta_1\sigma ,\sigma)$ for effect size $\delta_1$.
 Under both null and alternative, the nuisance parameter $\sigma$ is unknown, making the hypotheses composite.
-We coarsen the original process to $V_1, V_2, \ldots$, where $V_i := X_i /|X_1|$; of course, $|V_1|=1$.
-Under the null, $(V_t)_t$ has the distribution $P_{\delta_0}$ that does not depend on the variance; similarly, it has a distribution $P_{\delta_1}$ that is the same under all distributions in the alternative.
+We coarsen the original process to $V_1, V_2, \ldots$, where $V_i := X_i /\lvert X_1\rvert$; of course, $\lvert V_1\rvert=1$.
+Under the null, $(V_t)_t$, by virtue of it being {\em scale-free\/} (it does not change if all data points are divided by a fixed constant), has a distribution $P_{\delta_0}$ that does not depend on the variance; similarly, under each distribution in the alternative, $(V_t)_t$ has the same marginal distribution $P_{\delta_1}$.
 So by considering $(V_t)_t$ instead of $(X_t)_t$ we reduce the problem to a simple-vs-simple test as in Section~\ref{sec:simple}, and the likelihood ratio $\prode{t}{} := p_{\delta_1}(V^t)/p_{\delta_0}(V^t)$ is a test martingale for the null relative to a coarsened filtration.
 Essentially the same likelihood ratio was proposed by \cite{Rushton50} for classical sequential testing. \cite{Cox52} noted (using different terminology) that it can be rewritten as a Bayes factor applied to the original data under the improper right-Haar prior, $w(\sigma) = 1/\sigma$, i.e.

 where $p_{\mu,\sigma}$ denotes the density of a $N(\mu,\sigma)$ distribution. \cite{Lai:1976} also noted the equality (\ref{eq:haar}) and first proposed to use $\prode{t}{}$ in an anytime-valid context, and even inverted the test to yield a closed-form confidence sequence for a Gaussian mean with unknown variance.